dheemanthm2004/notification_system/README.md

-# 📣 DheeNotifications – Scalable Email & SMS Notification System
+# 📣 NotifyOps – Scalable Email & SMS Notification System

 A full-stack, production-ready notification platform for sending, scheduling, and managing email/SMS notifications at scale.
 Built using **Node.js, Redis, PostgreSQL, and Next.js** with clean authentication, background job processing, and analytics.